-To make life safer for people we need a dedicated, professional team of operational and corporate staff, with a diverse range of skills, knowledge and expertise.
-We rely on our staff to help us achieve our priorities and objectives so need to ensure that we attract, employ and retain a highly skilled and motivated workforce.
+To make life safer for people we need a dedicated, professional team of operational and corporate staff, with a diverse range of skills, knowledge, and expertise.
+We rely on our staff to help us achieve our priorities and objectives so need to ensure that we attract, employ and retain a highly skilled, talented and motivated workforce.

-We are continuously improving the presentation of our recruitment information and making more use of social media to provide better information on what it is like to work for the Service.
-We have a range of employee initiatives in place so that staff have a good work life balance, which in turn supports staff retention.
+We are continuously improving the information on our website and making more use of social media to provide better information on what it is like to work for the Service.
+We have a range of flexible working arrangements, employee benefits and initiatives in place, so that staff have a good work life balance, which in turn supports staff retention.